AAC lays out COVID-19 test plan ahead of NCAA announcement - WHIZ News

 The American Athletic Conference will require all its schools to test football players for COVID-19 at least 72 hours before competition.

-The announcement Thursday by the American comes ahead of the expected release of recommendations for testing before games from the NCAA.
+The announcement Thursday by the American comes ahead of the expected release of recommendations from the NCAA and the Power Five conferences for testing before games and other protocols related to teams competing during the pandemic.

-The Power Five conferences — ACC, Big Ten, Big 12, Pac-12 and SEC — have been working toward a minimum standard for testing throughout major college football.
+The Atlantic Coast, Big Ten, Big 12, Pac-12 and Southeastern conferences have been working together on a minimum standard for testing in their leagues that could be used throughout major college football.

 The Big Ten and Pac-12 announced last week that they would play only conference games in football and other sports this fall to help minimize potential disruptions caused by COVID-19.